laoszu/chinese-tutor/readme.md

 # Chinese Tutor
-This is a project for classifying Mandarin Chinese（官话）tones from audio recordings, designed to assist language learners in mastering tonal pronunciation.
+This is a project for classifying Mandarin Chinese（官话）tones from audio recordings, later might be integrated into an app that helps chinese language learners master tonal pronunciation.

 ## Installation